Glistix/glistix/README.md

 Nix is lazy by default, which means that values aren't evaluated until they are used.
 This means that side effects are often suppressed when the values that trigger them aren't used.
 However, Glistix will **always evaluate discarded expressions.** That is, any expressions which appear in the body of your function but are not bound to any variables **are evaluated before the function's return value** through Nix's `builtins.seq` function, which is useful when side-effects are needed. **The same applies to `let assert` statements** (the assertions always run).

-For more info on the two topics above, see the ["Limitations" page of the Glistix book.](https://glistix.github.io/book/about/limitations.html)
+For more details on the topics above, see the ["Limitations" page of the Glistix book.](https://glistix.github.io/book/about/limitations.html)

 ## Contributing